AissaNouacer/fun/README.md

 # fun
-for beginner in python programming
+Projects ideas and implimentation for python beginners.